 After years of sharing cruise fashion photos on my Facebook profile, many of you have asked me to write more about cruise wear for over 50 women, over 60 and even over 70.
 This is the first of a series of articles about what to wear on a cruise, especially luxury cruises, which is what I know best.

-Also, the photos on this article are not current.
-So don’t look at them for the latest styles.
-Instead, use the photos as a guide to mixing and matching.
+Also, the photos on this article are not the latest styles.
+Instead, use these photos as a guide to mixing and matching.
 The goal is to create your own cruise wear for women style guide that works well for new or old pieces.

 My cruise wear tips for boomer women